-Commissioner Brown motioned to approve recommendation from the Selection Committee, to appoint Sameera Tillman to the Fayette County Development Authority to fulfill a term beginning April 10, 2018 and expiring April 9, 2022.
-Vice-Chairman Ognio seconded.
+Commissioner Brown moved to appoint Sameera Tillman to the Fayette County Development Authority to fulfill a term beginning April 10, 2018 and expiring April 9, 2022.
+Vice Chairman Ognio seconded.
 The motion passed 5-0.

 19. Consideration of staff's recommendation to adopt Policy 280.03; Animal Shelter Management-Day Foster to implement a day fostering program and approval of the supporting unnumbered Ordinance.